Capirotada (Mexican Bread Pudding)

 What is Capirotada?

-Capirotada is a Mexican bread pudding made with cinnamon, piloncillo, cloves, raisins, butter-toasted bread, and melted cheese.
+Capirotada is a Mexican bread pudding made with canela (Mexican cinnamon), piloncillo (Mexican brown sugar), cloves, raisins, butter-toasted bread, and melted cheese.
 Yes, you read that rightโ€ฆcheese in your sweet bread pudding.
 Donโ€™t knock it till you try it!
-Have you ever tasted apple pie with a slice of cheddar cheese?
+Have you ever tasted a mini muffin tin apple pie with a slice of cheddar cheese?
 This is sort of like that.
-Itโ€™s all about the contrast of sweet and salty.
+Itโ€™s all about the contrast of sweet and salty.ย

 Mexican capirotada has been around since the 1400โ€™s, so it has some serious staying power.
 And as with most authentic Mexican foods, and especially with a dish as historied as capirotada mexicana, there are thousands of family recipes, each unique.